Updated to: 03 September 2019Download as PDF

 - Environmental and socio-economic aspects of the area of influence

 - Closure/Abandonment plan

-For investments in categories II and III it is an obligation to elaborate an environmental impact assessment.
-The proponent has to prepare the Terms of Reference.
+As part of the categorization (screening), for investments in categories II and III it is an obligation to elaborate an environmental impact assessment.
+Therefore, the proponent has to prepare the Terms of Reference.
 The competent authority reviews the terms of reference and approves the ToR; if not approved the proponent has to correct the ToR according to the comments of the authority.

 Contents of the scoping document

 Terms of Reference for the environmental impact assessment.
-Annexes III and IV of the environmental regulation lays down general criteria for Terms of Reference.
+Annexes of the environmental regulation lay down general criteria for Terms of Reference.
+Annex III for semi-detailed EIAs and Annex IV for detailed EIAs.
 The Ministry of Energy and Mining establishes supplementary rules for the Terms of Reference for the activities in the sector.

 The proponent prepares an environmental impact assessment, including physical, biological, archaeological, social and economic impacts.
 The EIA also includes an environmental management strategy.
 For category III economic valuation of environmental impact is compulsory.

-The proponent elaborates a participation plan in the EIA study and executes its plan to involve the local and/or regional actors.
+The proponent elaborates a participation plan in the EIA study and executes this plan to involve the local and/or regional actors.
 The EIA takes into account public consultations.